colinshanmotang/double-blind-project-email-server/README.md

 ## Required files

-You will need to download the file `client/public/rsa_0001.zkey` since it is 700 MB and thus too large for github.
+You will need to download the file `client/public/rsa_0001.zkey` from [here](https://drive.google.com/file/d/1TLXSpmupKv_3dLAzZM2kYWmi7ZeRq5w8/view?usp=sharing) since it is 700 MB and thus too large for github.

 Then you can just run the CLI client using the instructions above.